sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-snmp-agent-servicevalidcommunitiesvalidcommunityvalue.md

 `Value` specifies a value for [ValidCommunity](microsoft-windows-snmp-agent-servicevalidcommunitiesvalidcommunity.md).

 **Note**
-This element does not appear in the **Properties** pane of Windows® System Image Manager (Windows SIM) until you add [ValidCommunity](microsoft-windows-snmp-agent-servicevalidcommunitiesvalidcommunity.md) to the answer file.
+This element does not appear in the **Properties** pane of Windows System Image Manager (Windows SIM) until you add [ValidCommunity](microsoft-windows-snmp-agent-servicevalidcommunitiesvalidcommunity.md) to the answer file.

-You can use this setting in core installations of Windows Server® 2008, Windows Server 2008 R2, and Windows Server 2012, by enabling **SNMP-SC** in the Windows® Foundation package.
+You can use this setting in core installations of Windows Server® 2008, Windows Server 2008 R2, and Windows Server 2012, by enabling **SNMP-SC** in the Windows Foundation package.

 ## Values